glmcdona/FoosRL/README.md

 # FoosRL
-Reinforcement learning for Foosball using a Unity physics model ml-agents and Keras tensorflow
+Reinforcement learning for Foosball using a Unity physics model with ml-agents and Keras tensorflow.